Beginner's Guide to Choosing Chemicals for Processing Films Posted On 30th March 2017 To Film & Chemistry

-Choosing photo chemistry
+Choosing photo chemicals

-We have a range of photo chemistry designed to give different results with our films and papers.
+We have a range of photo chemicals designed to give different results with our films and papers.
 The choice of stop bath and fixer is limited but we have several film developers you can use.

 Film developers come in either liquid and powder concentrate form and have a range of attributes.
 Some developers give a good overall performance, whereas others specialise in certain characteristics or functions such as giving extra film speed, finer grain or push processing.

 Powder concentrate developers are typically more cost effective than liquid concentrates while liquid is normally quicker and easier to use making it a better choice for beginners.